Four attorneys from Joseph, Hollander & Craft LLC have been honored by the highly regarded Best Lawyers in America® – 2018 Edition.

 Joseph is a member of the Kansas, Topeka and Douglas County Bar Associations.
 He serves on two Kansas Bar Association Committees and chairs the Topeka Bar Association’s Legislative Committee.

-Before joining the firm in 1999, Savage was Chief of the Northeast Kansas Conflicts Office, and served as an Assistant Appellate Defender and Public Defender in Shawnee County.
-A graduate of Wichita State University, Savage earned her Juris Doctor at Washburn University School of Law.
+Before joining the firm in 1999, Lawless was Chief of the Northeast Kansas Conflicts Office, and served as an Assistant Appellate Defender and Public Defender in Shawnee County.
+A graduate of Wichita State University, Lawless earned her Juris Doctor at Washburn University School of Law.
 She has been an adjunct professor for the law school and has served as Judge Pro Tem in Shawnee County District Court.

 Ross A. Hollander was recognized for his expertise in three legal sectors: Employment Law – Management, Labor Law – Management, and Litigation – Labor and Employment.